joshfire/hookmachine/README.md

 #### Private SSH key

 The deploy machine will typically pull/push private Git repositories to different remotes and thus needs to have the appropriate permissions on these repositories.
-The machine will run all Git commands using the contents of the `KEY_DEPLOYMACHINE` setting as private SSH key.
+The machine will run all Git commands using the contents of the `KEY_MAIN` setting as private SSH key.

 ```
 -----BEGIN RSA PRIVATE KEY-----